Oral cancer: Rehabilitation

 Following treatment, rehabilitation may be necessary to improve movement, chewing, swallowing, and speech.
 Speech and language pathologists may be involved at this stage.
 Treatment of oral cancer will usually be by a multidisciplinary team, with treatment professionals from the realms of radiation, surgery, chemotherapy, nutrition, dentistry, and even psychology all possibly involved with diagnosis, treatment, rehabilitation, and care.
 Due to the location of oral cancer, there may be a period where the person requires a tracheotomy and feeding tube.

 Prognosis

 Survival rates for oral cancer depend on the precise site and the stage of the cancer at diagnosis.
 Overall, 2011 data from the SEER database shows that survival is around 57% at five years when all stages of initial diagnosis, all genders, all ethnicities, all age groups, and all treatment modalities are considered.
 Survival rates for stage 1 cancers are approximately 90%, hence the emphasis on early detection to increase survival outcome for people.
 Similar survival rates are reported from other countries, such as Germany.

 Epidemiology

 Globally, it newly occurred in about 355,000 people and resulted in 177,000 deaths in 2018.
 Of these 355,000, about 246,000 are males and 108,000 are females.

 In 2013, oral cancer resulted in 135,000 deaths, up from 84,000 deaths in 1990.
 Oral cancer occurs more often in people from lower and middle income countries.

+As of 2025, it is the fastest growing cancer among young men in Western countries, and is in most cases related to HPV, the most common sexually transmitted infection globally.

+As of 2025, oropharyngeal cancers caused by the virus have more than doubled in the last 30 years, especially in males.